FastTrackOrg/FastTrack/docs/user/trackingCli.md

 ## Installing fasttrack-cli

 The command-line interface is available for macOS, Linux, and Windows.
-It can be downloaded on [the release page](https://github.com/FastTrackOrg/FastTrack/releases/latest).
-Since version 6.4.0 the fasttrack-cli is installed in the same folder as fasttrack for Windows.
+Since version 6.5.0 the fasttrack-cli is incorporated into the main fasttrack executable.

-The full list of parameters can be found by calling ```./fasttrack-cli --help```.
+The full list of parameters can be found by calling ```./fasttrack --cli --help```.
-Parameters can be declared individually by calling ```./fasttrack-cli --path path/to/movie.webm --parameter1 value --parameter2 value``` or in batch with a parameters file ```./fasttrack-cli --path path/to/movie.webm --cfg path/cfg.toml```.
+Parameters can be declared individually by calling ```./fasttrack --cli --path path/to/movie.webm --parameter1 value --parameter2 value``` or in batch with a parameters file ```./fasttrack-cli --path path/to/movie.webm --cfg path/cfg.toml```.
 Note that the path option need to be the first option.

-## Calling fasttrack-cli from a Python script
+## Calling fasttrack cli from a Python script

 FastTrack can be called inside a Python script to automate the tracking.

 ```
 import os

-cmd = "./fasttrack-cli --maxArea 500 --minArea 50 --lightBack 0 --thresh 80 --reg 0 --spot 0 --nBack 50 --regBack 0 --methBack 1 --xTop 0 --yTop 0 --xBottom 0 --yBottom 0 --morph 0 --morphSize 0 --morphType 0 --normArea 0 --normPerim 0 --normDist 50 --normAngle 45 --maxDist 150 --maxTime 10 --path ZFJ_001.avi --backPath dataSet/images/Groundtruth/Tracking_Result/background.pgm "
+cmd = "./fasttrack --cli --maxArea 500 --minArea 50 --lightBack 0 --thresh 80 --reg 0 --spot 0 --nBack 50 --regBack 0 --methBack 1 --xTop 0 --yTop 0 --xBottom 0 --yBottom 0 --morph 0 --morphSize 0 --morphType 0 --normArea 0 --normPerim 0 --normDist 50 --normAngle 45 --maxDist 150 --maxTime 10 --path ZFJ_001.avi --backPath dataSet/images/Groundtruth/Tracking_Result/background.pgm "
 os.system(cmd)
 ```

 ```
 import os

-cmd = "./fasttrack-cli --path ZFJ_001.avi --cfg Tracking_Result_ZFJ_001/cfg.toml"
+cmd = "./fasttrack --cli --path ZFJ_001.avi --cfg Tracking_Result_ZFJ_001/cfg.toml"
 os.system(cmd)
 ```